hackclub/dungeon-of-the-slack/README.md

 You can start a game in that channel by running `/rogue-start`

-Leaderboard is at `/rogue-leaderboard`, or found on the app home.
+The leaderboard will be posted at the end of each game.

 ## contribution